Dustin McDaniel: First term

-During his first term as Attorney General, McDaniel expanded consumer protection litigation, Medicaid fraud enforcement and established the Arkansas Attorney General's Office as a law enforcement agency.
+During his first term as Attorney General, McDaniel expanded consumer protection litigation and Medicaid fraud enforcement and established the Arkansas Attorney General's Office as a law enforcement agency.
 He also instigated the "Be Street Smart" Program to raise consumer awareness of scams and cybercrimes.

-McDaniel reorganized the Criminal Department of the Attorney General's Office to better address an increase in case load of habeas corpus and 1983 civil rights cases brought by or on behalf of death row inmates.
+McDaniel reorganized the Criminal Department of the Attorney General's Office to better address an increase in the caseload of habeas corpus and 1983 civil rights cases brought by or on behalf of death row inmates.

 In 2007, McDaniel helped resolve Lake View School District No. 25 v.
 Huckabee, a fifteen-year-old case filed by the Lake View School District that examined the structure for the funding of Arkansas schools.
-This case led to the subsequent overhaul of public school funding with the aim to be more fair and exact and to benefit all Arkansas students equally.
-McDaniel worked closely with legislators during his first two years as Attorney General, and in April 2006, the Arkansas General Assembly passed legislation that gave the public schools additional funding, and the special masters’ final report in 2007 was positive, leading the court to declare the funding program for education to be constitutional.
-Through a final series of reforms, the Lake View School District was consolidated with the Barton-Lexa School District.
+This case led to the subsequent overhaul of public school funding to be more fair and exact and to benefit all Arkansas students equally.
+McDaniel worked closely with legislators during his first two years as Attorney General.
+In April 2006, the Arkansas General Assembly passed legislation that gave the public schools additional funding.
+The special masters’ final report in 2007 was positive, leading the court to declare the funding program for education to be constitutional.
+The Lake View School District was consolidated with the Barton-Lexa School District through a final series of reforms.

-McDaniel demanded that payday lenders in Arkansas shut down or face legal action, ordering nearly 156 outlets shut down and stating: "In addition, I hereby demand you void any and all current and past-due obligations of your borrowers, and refrain from any collection activities related to these payday loans".
-More than $7 million was awarded through litigation on behalf of payday loan customers.
+McDaniel demanded that payday lenders in Arkansas shut down or face legal action, ordering nearly 156 outlets to shut down and stating, "In addition, I hereby demand you void any and all current and past-due obligations of your borrowers and refrain from any collection activities related to these payday loans."
+Through litigation on behalf of payday loan customers, more than $7 million was awarded.

-In 2009, after a year debate and discussion between agriculture advocates and animal welfare organizations, McDaniel brokered a successful bill to address animal cruelty.
+In 2009, after a year of debate and discussion between agriculture advocates and animal welfare organizations, McDaniel brokered a successful bill to address animal cruelty.
 The bill, SB 77, called for a felony charge of aggravated animal cruelty for a first offense when committed against a dog, cat, or horse.
 The bill defined animal cruelty as mistreating an animal, killing or injuring an animal that is not your own, abandonment, starvation, failure to provide adequate shelter, or dragging an animal behind a vehicle.
-SB 77 included stiffer penalties when the abuse is committed in front of a child, increased penalties for subsequent misdemeanor charges (the fourth misdemeanor charge would result in a felony) and required psychological evaluations for offenders.
-The bill also outlawed all animal fighting as at the time, only dog fighting was illegal.
+SB 77 included stiffer penalties when the abuse is committed in front of a child, increased penalties for subsequent misdemeanor charges (the fourth misdemeanor charge would result in a felony), and required psychological evaluations for offenders.
+The bill also outlawed all animal fighting as, at the time, only dog fighting was illegal.
 The bill became Act 33 of 2009.

 McDaniel passed legislation empowering the Attorney General's Office as the statewide law enforcement agency, allowing for the creation for a cyber division that pursued online sex offenders.